 Is the ABO’s staffing similar to other certifying boards?

 The organizational structures of certifying boards vary considerably.
 Some boards have a full-time physician CEO or Executive Director, while others distribute executive responsibilities among several part-time physicians or employ non-physicians.
 Some boards employ physicians on a part-time basis for examination development, a potential option for the ABO in the future.
 In general, the ABO’s staff-to-diplomate ratio is similar to other boards.

-How much does the ABO pay to the American Board of Medical Specialties every year?
+As a member board, how much does the ABO pay to the American Board of Medical Specialties every year?

 How is the ABO’s Chief Executive Officer compensated?

 Dr. Bartley is employed by the Mayo Clinic, where he sees patients and performs surgery one day per week (0.2 FTE).
 The ABO remunerates the Mayo Clinic for the balance of his professional time (0.8 FTE), all of which is devoted to ABO responsibilities.
 His compensation is set at 80% (given his 0.8 FTE as ABO CEO) of the 75th percentile for ophthalmology department chairs from a salary survey from the Association of American Medical Colleges.
-Of note, Dr. Bartley served as Chair of the Department of Ophthalmology from 1992 – 2001, and as Chief Executive Officer of Mayo Clinic in Florida from 2002 – 2008.
+Of note, Dr. Bartley served as Chair of the Mayo Clinic Department of Ophthalmology from 1992 – 2001, and as Chief Executive Officer of Mayo Clinic in Florida from 2002 – 2008.

-Are ABO Directors compensated?
+Are ABO directors compensated?